2021 World Draughts Championship

-The 2021 World Draughts Championship at the international draughts took place from June 28 to July 14, 2021 in Tallinn, Estonia under the auspices International Draughts Federation (FMJD).
+The 2021 World Draughts Championship in international draughts was held from 28 June to 14 July, 2021 in Tallinn, Estonia under the auspices of the International Draughts Federation (FMJD).
 Forty players competed in the tournament, which was played in a COVID bubble at Hotel Viru.
 In the semi-final all players were divided into four groups.
 The best three players from each semi-final group went to the final.
 The championship was played in a round-robin system.
 The main referee was IR Frank Teer (Netherlands).
 The winning prize for the tournament was 20,000 euros.

 At the same hotel, the 2021 Women's World Draughts Championship took place simultaneously.

 Alexander Schwarzman from Russia won his fifth title.

 Rules and regulations

 The games were played in the official FMJD time rate of the Fischer system, with 1 hour and 20 minutes for the game plus 1 minute per move.
 Conforming to the FMJD regulations, players were not allowed to agree on a draw before they both made 40 moves.
-If they did so nevertheless, the referee is obliged to decide on a 0-point for each player.
+If they did so nevertheless, the referee was obliged to decide on a 0-point for each player.

 The final classification was based on the total points obtained.
 If two or more players had same total points to define the places, the following factors were used to define the places: